Esakia Duals of Regular Heyting Algebras: Cardinality of

 and such that \begin{itemize} \item $r\leq a_i, b_i, c_i \text{ for all } i\leq n;$ \item $a_i\leq a_j, a_i\leq b_j \text{ and } c_i\leq c_j, c_i\leq b_j \text{ whenever } j\leq i;$ \item $b_i\leq a_j \text{ and } b_i\leq c_j \text{ whenever } j\leq i.$ \end{itemize}

 We let $\Delta_0:=\{ \fF_n \mid n<\omega \}$ be the set of all such posets.
 The following result follows by noticing that we cannot perform neither $\alpha$ nor $\beta$-reductions on any $\fF_n$ without collapsing the maximal elements---we refer the reader to \cite[Lem.
-3.4.19]{bezhanishvili2006lattices} for a proof.
+3.4.19]{bezhanishvili2006lattices} for a proof of this fact.

 \begin{proposition} The set of Heyting algebras dual to $\Delta_0$ is a $\leq$-antichain. \end{proposition}

 Since every poset in $\Delta_0$ is finite and rooted, it follows immediately by Esakia duality that its algebraic duals are finite, subdirectly irreducible, Heyting algebras.
 In order to establish our result we also need to make sure that every Heyting algebra which we are dealing with is regularly generated.
 This follows from the characterisation of finite regular posets which we provided in \cref{sec.characterisation}.
 We recall that, if $\fF$ is a finite poset, then the \textit{depth} of an element $x\in \fF$, written $\depth(x)$, is defined as the size of the maximal chain in $x^\uparrow\setminus\{x\}$.
 Clearly the depth of a maximal elements is 0 and, in each $\fF_n$ the depth of the root is $n+1$.